willrandship/psil/README.md

 interpreted outside of curly brace definitions.

-= this stores the second value in the stack to the address referenced by the top value in the stack.
+= this stores the top value in the stack to the address referenced by the next-down value in the stack.
 Since larger data types return pointers, this also allows strings, arrays, code, etc to use the same assignment.

-  ( 123 a = )
+  ( a 123 = )

 ### Initialization